microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/datasubjectrequest-getfinalattachment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the final attachment for the request.
-The attachment is a zip file that contains all the files that where included by the privacy administrator.
+The attachment is a zip file that contains all the files that were included by the privacy administrator.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).